Honours track: U-TEAch

 - Applicants should meet the same entrance requirements that apply to the Master’s programme “Leraar Voorbereidend Hoger Onderwijs" for their school subject.
 In general this means an applicant has an academic bachelor’s and master’s degree in the field of the chosen school subject.

-- Dutch applicants should have successfully completed a two-month orientation course in education at one of the Dutch University teacher training departments (ULO - Nederlandse Universitaire Lerarenopleidingen), or can otherwise show that they have good prospects of the teaching profession.
+- Dutch applicants should have successfully completed an orientation course in education at one of the Dutch University teacher training departments, or can otherwise show that they have good prospects of the teaching profession.
 E.g. having worked as a remedial teacher, as coach of a sportsteam, etc.

-- Foreign applicants should have successfully completed a two-month orientation course in education at one of the Dutch University teacher training departments (ULO - Nederlandse Universitaire Lerarenopleidingen), or can otherwise show that they have good prospects of the teaching profession , e.g. having worked as a remedial teacher, as coach of a sportsteam, etc. Moreover, it is important to have a good understanding of Dutch education.
+- Foreign applicants should have successfully completed an orientation course in education at one of the Dutch University teacher training departments, or can otherwise show that they have good prospects of the teaching profession , e.g. having worked as a remedial teacher, as coach of a sportsteam, etc. Moreover, it is important to have a good understanding of Dutch education.

-- A minimum C1 language level of English is required as well as passive proficiency in Dutch.
+- A minimum C1 language level of English is required as well as passive proficiency in Dutch (reading and listening).
+This may be assessed during an interview or can be demonstrated by passing the parts lezen and luisteren of NT2, Programma II (B2 niveau).

-The U-TEAch selection committee will examine your application and motivation letter and decide whether you will be invited.
+The U-TEAch selection committee will examine your application and motivation letter and decide whether you will be invited for an interview.
 Unfortunately, we cannot place every candidate.
+Interviews will be held in February, April and May.
+Please keep check the dates later.

 U-TEAch leads to a Dutch first-degree teaching certificate which fully qualifies you to teach at Dutch schools in your school subject.
 Besides the first-degree teaching certificate, you will receive a U-TEAch honours certificate to provide evidence that you have specialised in international and bilingual teaching.